Couples say they can't get married because of this government program's outdated rules

 Amber and Devin Weise drove to Washington from Illinois.

-Amber, wearing an ivory gown and veil in her power scooter, and Devin, wearing a vest and pink bow tie, held hands as they repeated the vows with the crowd.
+Amber, wearing an ivory gown and veil in her power wheelchair, and Devin, wearing a vest and pink bow tie, held hands as they repeated the vows with the crowd.

 They said they were surprised when, as a result of marrying, Amber lost her SSI and Medicaid.
 Devin is 27 now.
 Amber is 25.
 At the end of last year, the Weises moved from Illinois to Wisconsin where she can get more hours of care.